-This is a free download from the Laws.
+This is a free download from LawLibrary and is presented in collaboration with the African Legal Information Institute, the Judicial Institute for Africa and the Laws.
 Africa Legislation Commons, a collection of African legislation that is digitised by Laws.
 Africa and made available for free.